openeuler-mirror/openeuler-docker-images/Distroless/distroless-base/README.md

 WORKDIR /app
 CMD ["./hello"]
 ```

+# Run Applications as a Non-Root User
+For implementation details, refer to the [distroless-base-nonroot documentation](https://gitee.com/openeuler/openeuler-docker-images/blob/master/Distroless/distroless-base-nonroot/README.md).

 # Question and answering
 If you have any questions or want to use some special features, please submit an issue or a pull request on [openeuler-docker-images](https://gitee.com/openeuler/openeuler-docker-images).